Asynchronicity

 .then(result => alert(result)); // .then still handles the result.
 IDEM for reject

-Chaining promise
+### Chaining promise

-Promises offer a really convenient way to deal with a sequence of asynchronous tasks to be performed one after another, which is call chaining.
-The idea beyond chaining is that the result is passed through the chain of .then handlers.
+Promises offer a really convenient way to deal with a sequence of asynchronous tasks to be performed one after another, which is call **chaining**.
+The idea beyond chaining is that the result is passed through the chain of `.then` handlers.

-The chaining process is possible because a call to promise.then returns a thenable object (quite equivalent to a promise).
-Therefore, we can also call the next .then on it.
+The chaining process is possible because a call to `promise.then` returns a [**thenable**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) object (quite equivalent to a **promise**).
+Therefore, we can also call the next `.then` on it.

 new Promise(function(resolve, reject) {